‘THE WRONG DOCTORS’

 ‘The Wrong Doctors’ has been a great audio adventure to listen to with Colin Baker and Bonnie Langford as the Doctor and Mel.
 Matt Fitton delivers an interesting multi-Doctor; multi-Mel story.
 I don’t fully understand it, but it has been fascinating and it does resolve some unanswered questions.

-I would like Big Finish to now adapt the Doctor’s first proper meeting with Mel in ‘Business Unusual’.
+I would like Big Finish to adapt the Sixth Doctor’s first proper meeting with Mel in ‘Business Unusual’.
 I hope that day will come soon.
 I will need to read that book first and discover how they first meet.

 ‘The Wrong Doctors’ rating – 8/10